 The historical origin of Japanese martial arts can be found in the warrior traditions of the samurai and the caste system that limited making use of weapons by other members of society.
-Originally, the samurai were expected to be proficient in numerous weapons, along with unarmed combat, and to achieve the greatest possible proficiency of battle skills.
+Initially, the samurai were expected to be proficient in numerous weapons, along with unarmed combat, and to achieve the highest possible proficiency of battle skills.

-Ordinarily, the advancement of combative methods is intertwined with advancement of tools utilized to perform those methods.
-In a quickly altering world, those tools are continuously changing, needing that the methods to utilize them be continuously reinvented.
+Ordinarily, the advancement of combative methods is intertwined with the advancement of tools utilized to perform those methods.
+In a quickly altering world, those tools are continuously changing, needing that he plans to employ them to be continually reinvented.
 The history of Japan is unique in its relative seclusion.
 Compared to the remainder of the world, the Japanese tools of war developed gradually.

 Many people believe that this paid for the warrior class the chance to study their weapons with greater depth than other cultures.
 Nonetheless, the teaching and training of these martial arts did evolve.
 For instance, in the early Middle Ages, the bow and the spear were stressed.
 However, during the Tokugawa duration, fewer big scale battles occurred, and the sword ended up being one of the most prestigious weapons.
 Another pattern that established throughout Japanese history was that of increasing martial specialization as society became more stratified gradually.

-The martial arts established or coming from Japan are extraordinarily diverse, with huge distinctions in training tools, approaches, and viewpoint across numerous schools and designs.
-That said, Japanese martial arts might typically be divided into koryū and gendai budō based on whether they existed prior to or after the Meiji Restoration, respectively.
+The martial arts established or coming from Japan are extraordinarily diverse, with considerable distinctions in training tools, approaches, and viewpoints across numerous schools and designs.
+That said, Japanese martial arts might typically be divided into koryū and gendai budō based on whether they existed before or after the Meiji Restoration, respectively.